 What is Seller Financing and Should Your Business Consider It?

 As with any venture, though, there are benefits and drawbacks to seller financing.
 While it might be fast, it could also be more expensive, even if it seems like a better deal in the short run.
-Regardless, you won’t know if you should consider seller financing until you understand how it works and how it could benefit your business.
+Regardless, you won’t know if you should consider this type of financing until you understand how it works and how it could benefit your business.
 In this article, we’ll explain what seller financing is and will provide tips on how you can decide if it’s the right financial venture for you.

 What is Seller Financing?